japila-books/apache-spark-internals/docs/rpc/RpcUtils.md

 makeDriverRef is used when:

-* xref:scheduler:spark-BarrierTaskContext.adoc#barrierCoordinator[BarrierTaskContext] is created
+* scheduler:spark-BarrierTaskContext.md#barrierCoordinator[BarrierTaskContext] is created

-* SparkEnv utility is used to xref:core:SparkEnv.adoc#create[create a SparkEnv] (on executors)
+* SparkEnv utility is used to core:SparkEnv.md#create[create a SparkEnv] (on executors)

-* xref:executor:Executor.adoc#heartbeatReceiverRef[Executor] is created
+* executor:Executor.md#heartbeatReceiverRef[Executor] is created